MicrosoftDocs/sql-docs/docs/tools/sqlcmd/sqlcmd-utility.md

 [!INCLUDE[sql-asdb-asdbmi-asa-pdw](../../includes/applies-to-version/sql-asdb-asdbmi-asa-pdw.md)]

 > [!NOTE]
-> For SQL Server 2014 and lower, see [sqlcmd Utility](/previous-versions/sql/2014/tools/sqlcmd-utility?view=sql-server-2014&preserve-view=true).
+> For SQL Server 2014 and lower, see [Sqlcmd utility](/previous-versions/sql/2014/tools/sqlcmd-utility?view=sql-server-2014&preserve-view=true).
 >
 > For using sqlcmd on Linux, see [Install sqlcmd and bcp on Linux](../../linux/sql-server-linux-setup-tools.md).